DrewRoss5/100ProjectsScraper/README.md

 ### random \[project_count]:
 Displays `project_count` random projects from any category.
 If no project_count is provided, one random project will be generated.

+### random-filtered \[project_count OPTIONAL] \[categories]:
+Displays `project_count` random projects from provided categories.
+Providing a project count is optional, if no project count is provided, one random project will be selected.
+Categories follow the formatting of `view-filtered`